Domestic violence in South Korea: Statistics

-The Korean government had reported to the UN Committee on Economic, Social, and Cultural Rights a prosecution of a total of 1,841 persons for domestic violence, and a total of 4,833 persons for protective dispositions.
+The Korean government had reported to the UN Committee on Economic, Social, and Cultural Rights a prosecution of a total of 1,841 people for domestic violence, and a total of 4,833 people for protective dispositions.

 In 2007, the CEDAW report on Korea highlighted the low number of reporting and prosecuting of cases of violence against women, while urging the government to conduct more research on this trend.
 The Korean government explained that due to the many cases of falsified or exaggerated statement provided by the victims and offenders, and the close relationship between the victims and the offenders, it is difficult to collect evidence and facts.
 From the 1999 National Survey on intimate partner violence (IPV), about 34.1% of married or cohabiting couples in South Korea were involved in intimate partner violence.
 While in 2010, the National Survey demonstrated a decrease to 16.5% of married or cohabiting couples.
 In 2010, the rate of physical abuse against children was 29.9%, emotional abuse 52.1%, and neglect 17%.